deepak-hp/react18/React18_Chapter-01/docs/theory.md

 # What is [crossorigin](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/crossorigin) in script tag?

 - The crossorigin attribute, valid on the `<audio>, <img>, <link>, <script>, and <video>` elements, provides support for CORS, defining how the element handles cross-origin requests, thereby enabling the configuration of the CORS requests for the element's fetched data.
 Depending on the element, the attribute can be a CORS settings attribute.

+- The crossorigin content attribute on media elements is a CORS settings attribute.

+These attributes are enumerated, and have the following possible values:

+`anonymous`
+Request uses CORS headers and credentials flag is set to `'same-origin'`.
+There is no exchange of user credentials via cookies, client-side SSL certificates or HTTP authentication, unless destination is the same origin.

+`use-credentials`
+Request uses CORS headers, credentials flag is set to `'include'` and user credentials are always included.

+`""`
+Setting the attribute name to an empty value, like `crossorigin` or `crossorigin=""`, is the same as `anonymous`.

+An invalid keyword and an empty string will be handled as the `anonymous` keyword.